brandonmarshal/lsx-demo-theme/logs/week11/logs-week11-day5.md

 -   General updates to my site like
 -   adding padding in certain areas
 -   changing designs of some images
 -   adjusting text colours and link colour where they are needed for better accessibility.
+-   My colour scheme for some reason reset, so I had to go back and apply previous revisions to recover as much as possible, I had to re-do my single-fish again as well as edit my gear and fish species page templates.
+-   I also looked through some of the suggested fixes from my Yoast plugin and that is giving me some good insight to where I need to improve my site.
+-   Had a short catchup with Barbs.
+-   I am still going through and learning how to properly use the Yoast SEO, but there is a course they offer that I will definitely do to get a full understanding.

 ### How do you feel about today's progress?